What are the annual earnings for a full-time minimum wage worker?

 Since it was first instituted in 1938, the federal minimum wage has established a floor for wages.
 While not every worker is eligible, it provides a minimum of earnings for the lowest-paid workers.

 Minimum wages from state to state vary widely, from those with minimums that default to the federal rate to states with minimums that are higher.
-Washington and Massachusetts have the highest current state minimum wage at $11 per hour.
+As of 2025, many states have minimum wages significantly above $7.25—examples include California (about $16.50), Washington (about $16.66), and New York (up to $17.95 in some localities).

-Some states with minimums higher than the federal wage—such as New Jersey, Arizona and Washington—have also chosen to adjust their minimum wage annually for inflation.
+Some states with minimums higher than the federal wage—such as New Jersey, Arizona and Washington—have also chosen to adjust their minimum wage annually for inflation or according to formulas tied to cost-of-living measures.
 Some municipalities, including Washington D.C., currently have a minimum wage for some employees that is even higher than minimums in any state.

 How much is the federal minimum wage really worth?